Healthdirect Free Australian health advice you can count on.

 • Diarrhoea has many different causes, but gastroenteritis is a common one.

-• Avoiding dehydration is very important, especially for children and in older people.
+• Avoiding dehydration is very important, especially in children and older adults.

-• Children and older people should use oral rehydration solutions to replace fluids.
+• Children and older adults should use oral rehydration solutions to replace fluids when they have diarrhoea.

-• Ask your pharmacist or doctor before taking anti-diarrhoeal medicines — they may not be suitable for you.
+• Ask your pharmacist or doctor before taking anti-diarrhoeal medicines.

 What is diarrhoea?

-Diarrhoea is having 3 or more loose or liquid stools (poos) in one day, or more frequently than normal.
-If you have diarrhoea, you will experience an increase in the volume, wateriness or frequency of your bowel movements.
+Diarrhoea is when you have 3 or more loose or liquid stools (poos) in one day, or more frequently than normal.
+If you have diarrhoea, you will notice an increase in the volume, wateriness or frequency of your bowel movements.

 Diarrhoea episodes are often caused by a stomach bug (gastroenteritis) and clear up on their own in a few days.
 However, there are many other causes of diarrhoea.

-Most diarrhoea is mild, but it can also be severe — even needing admission to hospital.
+Most diarrhoea is mild, but it can also be severe enough to need to go to hospital.

 This article covers diarrhoea in adults and children over 12 years.
-See diarrhoea in children for information about the symptom in young children.
+See diarrhoea in children for information about diarrhoea in young children.

 What symptoms relate to diarrhoea?